Motorcycle industry in Vietnam: 1990s

 The motorcycle industry in Vietnam started to develop in the early to mid-1990s when the government launched an import substitution policy of motorcycles by erecting trade barriers and providing incentives for foreign direct investment.
 During the period, both motorcycle production and motor parts production experienced a rise.
-Foreign companies and joint ventures were the major players at this stage, while local suppliers’ participation was limited.
+Foreign companies and joint ventures were the major players at this stage, while local suppliers' participation was limited.

 Foreign direct investment from Taiwan and Japan was the major booster behind the motorcycle industry's growth in Vietnam in this period.
 By the late 1990s, the major motorcycle companies in Vietnam included one Taiwanese transnational corporate (VMEP, a subsidiary of Taiwan's Sanyang Motors) and three Japanese transnational corporates (Suzuki, Honda, and Yamaha).
 These four brands have remained as the key players in Vietnam's motorcycle industry till today.

 Besides foreign direct investment in motorcycle production, motor parts production in Vietnam was boosted in the 1990s by the influx of investments from Taiwan and Japan.
 These parts manufacturers followed the motorcycle companies to invest in Vietnam, producing parts including tires, batteries, electric parts, brakes, and plastic parts.
 There were 13 Taiwanese suppliers initially following Sanyang's entry to the Vietnamese market, while the number of Japanese parts suppliers was smaller.

-In contrast, local suppliers’ participation at this time was rather limited.
+In contrast, local suppliers' participation at this time was rather limited.
 Although there were numerous local companies producing replacement parts, they were outside the procurement networks of foreign motorcycle companies for two reasons.
 First, the foreign motorcycle companies were not compelled to increase the local content ratio at this stage.
 Second, the parts produced by local companies did not meet the quality standards of transnational corporates.
 Except for a limited number of state-owned machinery companies that started to produce parts for Honda Vietnam in the late 1990s, no local parts suppliers participated in the transnational corporates' procurement network.
 Throughout the 1990s, Japanese motorcycle companies in Vietnam depended primarily on parts produced in-house and imported from outside Vietnam, especially Thailand.
 As a result, the hoped-for promotion of local industrialization largely failed to materialize.

 2000s

 Into the 2000s, the motorcycle industry in Vietnam experienced a big jump in both production and market scale.
 Honda was the leading brand in this trend and it still enjoys the largest market share in Vietnam today.

-This sudden surge of motorcycles in Vietnam was the result of rapid economic expansion that happened in the country after the doi moi.
+This sudden surge of motorcycles in Vietnam was the result of rapid economic expansion that happened in the country after Doi Moi.
 According to the National Traffic Safety Committee, the number of motor vehicles in Vietnam grew from half a million in the 1990s to almost 14 million at the end of 2004.
 Motorcycles played an essential role in Vietnamese daily life due to its mobility to transfer people and goods.
 People drove motorcycles to travel around the city from door to door.

 In this period, Honda motorcycles could be found in every street of Vietnam.
 Three typical Honda modes of from this period were Honda Spacy, Honda Win, and Honda Dream.